“Dearly beloved,

 No.7 on “The Top 50 U.K. Singles Chart” on my 1st Birthday

-The title could have originated from a number of ways.
+The title of this album could have originated from a number of ideas and directions.

 One of them is a quote from Oscar Wilde “Don’t shoot the piano player, he’s doing his best” which Wilde reportedly spotted in a saloon bar while on a visit to the U.S.